You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Japanese woodblock printing, or Mokuhanga in its native Japanese, is a simple, centuries-old Japanese technique employing water-based ink, basic carving and rubbing tools, beautiful Japanese paper, and fine-grained wood.

-In this exciting summer course, you’ll learn and develop your abilities in this ancient art form and produce beautiful Mokuhanga prints, where the techniques and skills learnt will allow you to make prints for many years to follow.
+In this exciting 10-week course, you’ll learn and develop your abilities in this ancient art form and produce beautiful Mokuhanga prints, where the techniques and skills learnt will allow you to make prints for many years to follow.

 Many Western printmaking methods involve complex printing presses, oil-based inks, and toxic solvents.
 By contrast, Mokuhanga utilises only a few simple tools, a small workspace, and is entirely water-based.

 You’ll be expertly led by your specialist tutor, Donna Peters, where you’ll learn the techniques of hand-carving and printing using the Kento registration system – marks that are placed on the printing plates to align the paper correctly for printing.